-- (i) NPOs should maintain information on: (1) the purpose and objectives of their stated activities; and (2) the identity of the person(s) who own, control or direct their activities, including senior officers, board members and trustees.
-This information should be publicly available either directly from the NPO or through appropriate authorities. - (ii) NPOs should issue annual financial statements that provide detailed breakdowns of incomes and expenditures. - (iii) NPOs should be licensed or registered.
-This information should be available to competent authorities. - (iv) NPOs should have appropriate controls in place to ensure that all funds are fully accounted for, and are spent in a manner that is consistent with the purpose and objectives of the NPO's stated activities.
+- (i) NPOs could be required to license or register.
+This information should be available to competent authorities and encouraged to be available to the public. - (ii) NPOs could be required to maintain information on: (1) the purpose and objectives of their stated activities; and (2) the identity of the person(s) who own, control or direct their activities, including senior officers, board members and trustees.
+This information could be publicly available either directly from the NPO or through appropriate authorities. - (iii) NPOs could be required to issue annual financial statements that provide detailed breakdowns of incomes and expenditures. - (iv) NPOs could be required to have appropriate controls in place to ensure that all funds are fully accounted for, and are spent in a manner that is consistent with the purpose and objectives of the NPO's stated activities. - (v) NPOs could be required to take reasonable measures to confirm the identity, credentials and good standing of beneficiaries and associate NPOs and that